top of page

 • Rehab Specialties: MDT for low back pain, Hands-On Manual therapy, LSVT/BIG

-I am a transplant to the Longmont area from Cincinnati Ohio, with experience working in a variety of areas across the United States and a love for exploring new places.
+John is a transplant to the Longmont area from Cincinnati Ohio, with experience working in a variety of areas across the United States and a love for exploring new places.

 molly crispin, mspt